- Meridian Center for Health

-Kaiser Permanente saw the need for a new, highly sustainable, specialty medical office building to bring specialized care to a growing number of members in the remote location of Lancaster, 70 miles north of Los Angeles.
-Known for its windy, high desert climate, Lancaster’s extreme weather presented challenges in the design and construction, particularly in light of Kaiser’s goals of LEED Gold-certification.
+Kaiser Permanente saw the need for a new, highly sustainable specialty medical office building to bring specialized care to a growing number of members in the remote location of Lancaster, 70 miles north of Los Angeles.
+Known for its windy, high desert climate, Lancaster’s extreme weather presented challenges in the design and construction, particularly in light of Kaiser’s goal of LEED Gold-certification.

-Glumac provided engineering design and sustainability and energy consulting services to meet these goals.
+Glumac provided engineering, sustainable building design, and energy consulting services to meet this goal.
 Working with the temperature parameters of the desert throughout the year, Glumac used Building Energy Modeling to maximize the energy efficiency of the building envelope and HVAC systems.
 Energy analysis lead to the design of solar collection systems that heats 72% of annual hot water needs.
 The resulting building consumes 36% percent less energy than a typical medical office building, saving approximately $118,000 in annual utility costs.

 In the high desert where there is less than 10 inches of rain per year, water conservation is a necessity.
-Glumac designed an evaporative cooling system to reduce chilled water use, low-flow fixtures and a dual-plumbing system that saved the building 550,000 gallons of high-value potable water per year.
+Glumac’s MEP engineering experts designed an evaporative cooling system that reduces chilled water use in the building.
+This, along with low-flow fixtures and a dual-plumbing system save the building 550,000 gallons of highly valuable potable water each year.
 Glumac also employed energy and computational fluid dynamics modeling to recommend building position and shape scenarios that optimized daylighting, potential wind energy harvesting, and to create a healing garden that shielded occupants from gusty wind patterns.
 Glumac’s daylight models also informed the design of the façade and shading to reduce glare and improve comfort for occupants indoors.
 Building performance modeling effectively reduced annual lighting energy by 54%.